Anamika52342singh/Data-Analysis-Dashboard/README.md

 ## Question KPIs
-Total Sales: The overall revenue generated from all items sold.
+-Total Sales: The overall revenue generated from all items sold.
-Average Sales: The average revenue per sales.
+-Average Sales: The average revenue per sales.
-Number Of Items: The total count of different items sold.
+-Number Of Items: The total count of different items sold.
-Average Rating: The average customer rating for items sold.
+-Average Rating: The average customer rating for items sold.

 ## Dashboard Interaction